adamgulyas/adamgulyas/README.md

 # Hello! &nbsp;:wave:

-I'm Adam, a Data Analyst and Software Engineer based in Toronto, Canada.
-Currently studying FinTech at University of Toronto, focusing on quantitative analysis and algorithmic trading with machine learning, artificial neural networks, and natural language processing.
+I'm Adam, a Senior Software Engineer at Morningstar in Toronto, Canada.
 To learn more about me, check out [my website](https://adamgulyas.com) or [LinkedIn](https://linkedin.com/in/adamgulyas).

 ## Technologies & Tools &nbsp;:toolbox: